rachel170/tp/docs/DeveloperGuide.md

 **Extension:**

 * 2a.
 User renames deck to the same name as an already existing deck.
-    * 2a.1 Error message is shown in the main screen and the deck will not be renamed.  <br />
+    * 2a.1 Error message is shown in the main screen and the deck will not be renamed.  <br>
     Use Case ends.

 ####**Use case: UC08 - Return to Home mode**